Habit Stacking Method: How to Build 5 Habits at Once

 Most guides skip this part.
 They tell you how to build a stack but not why it breaks.

-- You broke it once and didn’t recover.
+• You broke it once and didn’t recover.
 Missing once is normal.
 Missing twice in a row is how habits die.
-Fix: plan in advance for what “getting back on track” looks like.
+Fix: plan for what “getting back on track” looks like.
 One missed day is a pause, not a failure.

 FAQs